1uffyD9/loginBrute/README.md

 # loginBrute
-Python3 script to Bruteforce on login page where having csrf token validation
+Python3 script to Bruteforce on login page where having csrf token validation.
+Any suggestions, feedback, Pull requests and comments are welcome!

 ## Installation
 ```